 On the other hand, sexual harassment lawsuits are generally based upon intentional acts upon victims, not negligence.
 Sexual harassment cases have to be proved by witnesses or documents.
 People who commit sexual harassment make efforts not to be caught.

 The damages for a personal injury suit are called pain and suffering, and they are measured by the number of medical bills.
 In sexual harassment lawsuits, these damages are called emotional distress.
 It is easier to prove physical injuries rather than emotional injuries.

 The winners in personal injury cases are not entitled to attorney fees, whereas, in sexual harassment cases, the victims are entitled to attorney fees.

 Is Sexual Harassment a Personal Injury?

 Personal injury is a defined as a bodily injury, it does not include property.
-The damages that are a result of sexual abuse or hasrassment are difficult to quantify unlike in personal injury cases.
+The damages that are a result of sexual abuse or hasrassment are difficult to categorize as personal injury.
 Sexual abuse can lead to:

 Severe Emotional Trauma

 Shortness of Breath

 If you have suffered from sexual harassment in the workplace and have experienced any of the above symptoms; do not hesitate to reach out to the Los Angeles Sexual Harassment attorney at Alan Burton Newman, PLC.
 We are here to help guide you through the process, call us today to discuss your options.